Dealing with Money in Argentina: Cash, Credit Cards, and Change

 What’s worse is that the low withdrawal amounts are combined with an ATM fee of approximately US$10 or more per transaction.

-This means that on top of getting the ‘MEP’ rate (if their credit card issues a refund) visitors who use ATM’s also pay somewhere around 10% just to use bank machines here — and that’s withdrawing as much as possible at a time.
+This means that on top of getting the ‘MEP’ rate (if the credit card issuer respects it) visitors who use ATM’s also pay somewhere around 10% just to use bank machines here — and that’s withdrawing as much as possible at a time.

 Even when the ‘Blue Dollar‘ market died down under the previous administration (who regularized the money situation), visitors sought out alternate options such as money transfer services and cryptocurrency to access their money from abroad to avoid Argentina’s high ATM fees.